phplorence/AWS-Elastic-Beanstalk/README.md

 >>> - n (SSH)
 >>> - keypair name: genealogy
 >>> - Install ssh client in Window 10
+>>> - http://www.mls-software.com/opensshd.html and default not need to set name:

 >> - 4.2 Configuring the deployment of our Spring Boot application
 >>> - We open: .elasticbeanstalk/config.yml